Seven-day Teacher Training Retreat (Level 1)

 What to bring/wear:

-Some mats, cushions and blankets will be provided.
-However, the quantity of equipment will be limited so please bring your own equipment if possible.
+Mats, cushions and blankets will be provided.
+Please bring your own equipment if you prefer.

 Our rates have no hidden extras and include teaching, deposit (£200.00), room and board.

-TTP & CMRP Master’s discount rate – This is a 10% reduction of the training cost for those participants who are currently on the Teacher Training Pathway (TTP) or the CMRP Master’s programme.
+TTP & CMRP Master’s discount rate – 10% reduction of the training cost, excluding accommodation, for those currently on the Teacher Training Pathway (TTP) or the CMRP Master’s programme.

-Please let us know in the notes section of the application form if you would like to pay a £200 deposit and choose the applicable rate in the drop-down list in the application form.
+Please let us know in the notes section of the application form if you would like to pay a £200 deposit in the first instance and choose the applicable rate in the drop-down list in the application form.

 Please note: The majority of our venues have shared bathrooms, including for SINGLE rooms.
 Please contact us if you have any specific needs that we need to be aware of.